 A. The estate came back into the full care of the National Trust last year on the 1 November 2016.
-Over the winter the estate closed while the National Trust began a programme of improvements to visitor facilities and to open up access on the site.
+The estate closed over the winter of 2016, while the National Trust began a programme of improvements to visitor facilities and to open up access on the site.
 Shugborough re-opened to visitors on 21 March 2017.
 The estate will open year-round, excluding Christmas Day.

 Q. What work have you been carrying out?

 A. Whilst the estate was closed we carried out a wide range of works across the estate.
 This included refurbishing the lodges on either side of the main gates, tree maintenance along the main drive, and improvements to the car park to create all-weather parking ready for year-round opening.The house team have also been busy conserving our collection and have re-opening the Lichfield Apartments.
 Tickets for the apartments are timed only and can be picked up at reception.

-We also refurbised the cafe at Park Farm and the Mansion Tea-room, both are open daily serving a selection of food and drinks (main meals are served in the Mansion Tea-room, hot food is served until 2:30pm).
+We also refurbised the cafe at Park Farm and the Mansion Tea-room, both are open daily serving a selection of food and drinks until 2:30pm (main meals are served in the Mansion Tea-room, hot food is served until 2:30pm).

-We're also building a new Visitor Reception building adjacent to the car park.
-The old Visitor Reception building will be our new plant sales centre, and is scheduled to open mid to late June.
+We have also built a new Visitor Reception building adjacent to the car park.
+The old Visitor Reception building is our new Plant Sales Centre.

 We’re also been working on the Parkland Management Plan as we seek to restore the historic parkland.
 This work includes tree maintenance, as well as the removal of a large amount of fencing to open up access to the wider parkland.
 New fencing is currently being installed.